-2. ICCR OPERATIONAL STRUCTURES1
+2. ICCR OPERATIONAL STRUCTURES

-ICCR Members2 consist of regulators from Brazil3, Canada, European Union, Japan and the United States.
+ICCR Members consist of regulators from Brazil Canada, Chinese Taipei, the European Union, Israel, Japan, the Republic of Korea and the United States.
 While each Member holds the ultimate responsibility for implementation of ICCR initiatives, it is recognized that successful implementation requires a constructive dialogue with the regulated community, represented by the cosmetics industry trade associations and other stakeholders, as appropriate.